|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This sweet honey mustard barbecue sauce works great on poultry and pork.
-Easy to make ahead, you can store for up to a week in your refrigerator.
+It's easy to make ahead, you can store for up to a week in your refrigerator.
+The key to this honey mustard is using two types of mustard: Dijon and whole grain.
+The combination creates a more complex mustard flavor and the whole-grain mustard provides some texture to the condiment.
+Try different types of mustards to alter the flavor of your honey mustard sauce.